-19 Deodorant Brands To Avoid
+19 Deodorant Brands to Avoid

 - price point: $40.00/2.0 oz.

-The ingredients in this product aren’t all that sinister, but they’re also nothing special, certainly not 20.00 and ounce special.
+The ingredients in this product aren’t all that sinister, but they’re also nothing special, certainly not $20.00 an ounce special.
 Two of the first three ingredients are alcohol and water.
 The website also boasts that the woodsy, sandalwood scent leaves a trail.
 Personal scents should not leave a trail.

 Bottom line: You’re paying for the label and a scent that remains long after you’re gone.